nikolayantonov/messagebird_exercises/README.md

 Prometheus metrics scraping was first tested locally, then prometheus configuration is passed as prometheus.yml to prometheus container.

-Google cloud json and ssh key used by terraform are scraped from the project.
+Google cloud json and ssh key used by terraform are removed from the project.

 Overall I've exceed 2 hours of allocated time.